 Saint Patrick’s Day – Ireland’s Official Holiday

-Saint Patrick’s Day is the feast day of Saint Patrick, the patron saint of Ireland.
-Celebrated on March 17th, the date of Saint Patrick’s death in 461 AD, it is Ireland’s official holiday.
+Celebrated on 17 March, Saint Patrick's Day is Ireland's official holiday.
+The feast day of Saint Patrick – the patron saint of Ireland – is the date of his death in 461 AD.

 Customs and Traditions

-Saint Patrick’s Day is celebrated in more countries than any other national festival.
+Saint Patrick’s Day is celebrated in more countries than any national festival.

-The day commemorates Saint Patrick and the arrival of Christianity into Ireland, as well as celebrating the heritage and culture of all things Irish.
+The day commemorates Saint Patrick and the arrival of Christianity into Ireland as well as the heritage and culture of all things Irish.

 Saint Patrick is said to have used the shamrock, a three-leaved plant, to explain the Holy Trinity to the pagan Irish.
-This in turn, amongst others, is said to have promoted the wearing of green attire and shamrocks on Saint Patrick’s Day is said to be partly inspired by this.
+The wearing of green attire and shamrocks on Saint Patrick’s Day is said to be partly inspired by this.

-Celebrations typically involve public parades, festivals, cèilidhs (gatherings) and of course the wearing of green attire and shamrocks.
+Saint Patrick's Day celebrations involve; public parades, festivals, cèilidhs (gatherings), and wearing green attire and shamrocks.

 The Saint Patrick’s Day / Leydon Logo

-According to Irish tradition, finding a four leafed clover is considered lucky.
-Each leaf on a four leafed clover symbolises good omens.
-Omens such as faith, hope and love.
-The extra leaf being luck for the finder.
+According to Irish tradition, finding a four-leafed clover is considered lucky.
+Each leaf on a four-leafed clover symbolises good omens; omens such as faith, hope, and love.
+The extra leaf is luck for the finder.

 “May your troubles be less, and your blessings be more.